 Case Overview

 On the morning of November 9, 2015, a serious homicide took place on a public street.
-The suspect, driven by a relationship – related conflict, launched a fatal attack on a 28 – year – old woman right in the public eye.
-Subsequently, the suspect fled the scene in an attempt to avoid arrest.
-This case quickly attracted extensive media coverage and public attention.
+The suspect, driven by a relationship-related conflict, launched a fatal attack on a 28-year-old woman in full public view, then fled the scene in an attempt to evade arrest.
+The incident quickly drew widespread media and public attention.
+In response, local authorities obtained surveillance footage from the area.
+Investigators isolated the relevant timeframe and selectively downloaded video files for detailed analysis.

 Case Analysis